CosmosContracts/bounties/README.md

 ## IBC

-One of the most exciting things about Juno smart contracts, is that they are support InterChain by default.
-Currently, you can send tokens over IBC with a smart contract, but much more is possible.
+One of the most exciting things about Juno smart contracts, is that they support the [Inter-Blockchain Communication protocol (IBC)](https://ibcprotocol.org/) by default.
+So much is possible.

 ### Juno IBC Challenges